The Creative Director

 Enfield, recently completed a commission for Safeway, Inc., Pleasant Hill, California; he was commissioned to photographically portray its recently renovated store in Kensington, Maryland; designed to emulate the many, boutique sized, intimately detailed and illuminated, health food markets throughout the country; but, on its traditionally recognized... grandiose, "supermarket" scale.

-His work has been exhibited at The Montgomery County Executive Office Building and in Barnes & Noble Bookstores.
-The Gazette Newspaper called him " The Norman Rockwell of Photography"; Channel 8 Television, upon interviewing him called him, "the most published, prolific ad artist in The Nation's Capital.
+His work has been exhibited at The Montgomery County Executive Office Building, Barnes & Noble Bookstores and by The Corcoran Gallery of Art.
+The Gazette Newspapers called him " The Norman Rockwell of Photography"; Channel 8 Television, upon interviewing him called him, "the most prolific ad artist in The Nation's Capital."

 Mr. Enfield has developed a unique professional niche in Washington, D.C. where family*, cultural vitality and a consistent, robust economy have supported his activity for more than twenty years.